Seminars

 Expected Outcomes

-These discussions will guide our future actions, possibly including a coordinated research proposal to be submitted to major funding agencies.
+These discussions will guide our future actions, possibly including a coordinated research proposal to be submitted to major international funding agencies.

-As mentioned above, the idea was presented at an earlier, more general workshop and has already met with general approval from the MolGraphers, a community in which two of the organizers (D.I. and M.Z.) are well established.
+As mentioned above, the idea was presented at an earlier, more general workshop and has already met with general approval from the community in which two of the organizers (D.I. and M.Z.) are well established.
 MZ previously participated in the NII-Shonan meeting in 2018, during which we discussed a related topic: Web Molecular Graphics: Emerging Technologies & Standards.

-In the meeting of this proposal, in which we will invite some of the participants to the earlier meeting, we intend to focus on a specific topic, that will contribute to the actuation of the ideas presented before, and also set a series of ‘basic principles’ that should apply to the general theme of cellular biology, informing the public at all levels, including occasional by-passers, primary to high school students and expert practitioners.
+In the meeting of this proposal, in which we will invite the participants to the earlier meeting, we intend to focus on a specific topic, that will contribute to the actuation of the ideas presented before, and also set a series of ‘basic principles’ that should apply to the general theme of cellular biology, informing the public at all levels, including occasional by-passers, primary to high school students and expert practitioners.

 For this reason, besides gathering scholars and practitioners from various disciplines, we will make a special effort to include people from diverse backgrounds and cultural/geographic origins.